If everyone helps, we can change the world, one starfish at a time

 Born out of the need to provide humanity, dignity, and care to all, Starfish

-has since expanded to become one of the leading NGOs on the island.
+has since expanded to become one of the long-standing NGOs on the island.

 November 2014, 11:30 pm

 The port police called me late one night.
 There was a group of 60 men huddled together on the shore, they were cold, and their clothes soaked.
 Their boat had sunk.
-I and some others from the town of Molyvos rushed to gather warm clothes and blankets, and I opened my restaurant to offer warm cups of tea.
+Together with others from the town of Molyvos, we rushed to gather warm clothes and blankets.
+Theo and I opened our restaurant to offer warm cups of tea.
 The next week there was another boat of people, cold, scared, and wet; and 2 more boats the week after that.
-Each week more and more boats arrived with refugees, up to 50 boats per day, at times.
+Each week more and more boats arrived with refugees: in October 2015, over 60 boats arrived in one day.

 ~ Melinda McRostie, founder

 Managed the registration of arriving refugees on behalf of the Port Authority